At a Glance

 Tailor Your CV: Make sure your CV highlights your experience in small animal orthopaedics and pain management.
 Include specific examples of joint or epidural injections you've performed, as well as any relevant training or certifications.

 Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for the role and the unique aspects of the position.
-Mention why you are drawn to a non-emergency setting and how your skills align with the company's focus on patient outcomes and client trust.
+Emphasise your commitment to patient outcomes and client trust, and mention why you are drawn to a non-emergency, structured environment.

-Showcase Communication Skills: In your application, emphasise your excellent communication skills.
-Provide examples of how you've effectively communicated with clients and colleagues in previous roles, especially in a collaborative environment.
+Showcase Communication Skills: In both your CV and cover letter, highlight your excellent communication skills.
+Provide examples of how you've effectively communicated with clients and colleagues, especially in a clinical setting.

 How to prepare for a job interview at Global Veterinary Careers